Anchorhead/gameapi_demo/README.md

 A simple REST API for accessing information on video games, developers, and publishers

+A current demo of this application is hosted on Heroku at https://pure-bastion-77662.herokuapp.com/

 Can submit data via POST requests to /games, /developers, or /publishers respectively.

 Mongoose Schemas for games, developers, and publishers are defined in datamodels.js